WarriorKingBob/Thogs_Vehicles_Standalone/README.md

 Changes and fixes from caninmyham's original mod:
 - All armor and clothing are removed, no longer requires Thog's Things as dependancy.
 - Rocket handcannon recipe fixed, now requires the Rocket Rifle as a component instead of nothing
 - Mounted Calico M960 on Spy car changed to M249.
-An SMG is too weak for pursuing enemy vehicles, plus this eliminates conflict with Blazemod.
-Calico M960 now have a high chance of spawning in the car.
+An SMG is too weak as a front mounted hidden gun, plus this eliminates conflict with Blazemod.
+Calico M960 instead have a high chance of spawning in the passenger's seat.

 New Vehicles Parts:
 - Tiny Civilian Rotors (very light, very small)